 Any knowledge gaps can be quickly filled with targeted training.
 For example, Fable Upskill offers robust online training specifically designed to help UX researchers learn how to do things like engage with a variety of assistive technology users, plan and scope accessibility research, and take meaningful next steps with research findings.

-Recruiting and screening people with disabilities to participate in your research projects also doesn’t have to be a massive time-suck.
-For example, Fable offers on-demand access to a pre-qualified community of people with disabilities.
+Recruiting and screening people with disabilities to participate in your research projects can be time consuming – but that’s where Fable comes in.
+Fable offers on-demand access to a pre-qualified community of people with disabilities, taking recruitment logistics off your plate.
 Researchers can choose from a range of options to connect one-to-one or one-to-many with assistive technology users and results come back to you within two days.

 Do I need to have an accessibility expert on my team to use Fable effectively?